krymarie/custom-components/README.md

 #v-btn to easily clean up all buttons

-#v-img for new game icon
+#v-img for new game icons

-#gadient component on health bar
+#gadient component on health bar making it fun

 #